ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 ## Why Cluster?

 We want to cluster to reduce the number of frames that we have to look at ourselved.

+{% include image.html file="/clustering/science.png" alt="" caption="Figure 1.
+This is a test!" width=10 %}